santhoshpkumar/hand-gesture-recognition-using-neural-networks/README.md

 Now, lets implement a 3D convolutional Neural network on this dataset.
 To use 2D convolutions, we first convert every image into a 3D shape : width, height, channels.
 Channels represents the slices of Red, Green, and Blue layers.
 So it is set as 3.
 In the similar manner, we will convert the input dataset into 4D shape in order to use 3D convolution for : length, breadth, height, channel (r/g/b).

-*Note:* even though the input images are rgb (3 channel), we will perform image processing on each frame and the end individual frame will be grayscale (1 channel)
+*Note:* even though the input images are rgb (3 channel), we will perform image processing on each frame and the end individual frame will be grayscale (1 channel) for some models

 Lets create the model architecture.
 The architecture is described below:

+## Model #1

 Input and Output layers:

-- One Input layer with dimentions 120, 120, 30, 1
+- One Input layer with dimentions 30, 120, 120, 1
 - Output layer with dimentions 5

 Convolutions :